AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

-In this example you start by selecting the h1 and then you append the method .html which will change the HTML content that is currently in between the opening and closing h1 tags.
+In this example, you start by selecting the `h1` and then you append the method `.html` which will change the HTML content that is currently between the opening and closing `h1` tags.

 ```js